aswin12967/Udemy-Clone/README.md

 ```

 ## Acknowledgment
-This projects was created as a part of my learning journey in FullStack Development.
-Feedback and suggestions are always welcome!
+This project is part of my learning journey in Full-Stack Development.
+I appreciate any feedback and suggestions to help me improve!